UWTSD Home - Study With Us - Postgraduate Courses - Physical Education, Sport and Physical Literacy (MA)

 - Flexible postgraduate opportunities throughout Wales

-- Part-time and full-time modes of study
+- Part-time mode of study

 - Part-time over four years